 “[What] we’d like to get to [is] where we have higher level understanding than just words.
 If we could get to the point where we understand sentences, that will be really quite powerful,” he explains.
 He then moves on to give examples illustrating the level of complexity they want to address in search:

 “It might be possible to build user interfaces that read the things people read and do the things people do.
 You could ask hard questions like, ‘What are some of the lesser known causes of the Civil War?’
 Or queries where you have to join together data from lots of different sources.
 Like ‘What’s the Google engineering office with the highest average temperature?’
 There’s no webpage that has that data on it.
 But if you know a page that has all the Google offices on it, and you know how to find historical temperature data, you can answer that question.
 But making the leap to being able to manipulate that data to answer the question depends fundamentally on actually understanding what the data is.”

 This direction is consistent with Google’s policies prioritizing quality content and penalizing spam.
 Having Google understand more complicated and abstract sentence queries means you won’t have to focus as much on keyword optimization and other technical SEO aspects, but on the content relevance and quality.

 More importantly, search engines will become more than just information repositories that you can search with keywords.
 They become fully functional virtual assistants with skills in language and syntax comprehension.
 Google’s future function will not only be to understand queries, but to ask questions to follow up with the query in order to deliver the best information sources possible.

 We’d be happy to discuss further how Google works today, and what direction it’s headed towards.
 Talk to your account manager today to learn more.
-Sign up today to become a partner and receive the benefits of our SEO partner program today.
+Sign up today to become a partner and receive the benefits of our SEO affiliate program today.